dekamz/SagarDhadkeTech/wp-content/plugins/elementskit-lite/readme.txt

 [ **Header Search Widget** ](https://wpmet.com/plugin/elementskit/header-search) - Ever thought of customizing the search box positioned at the header?
 The Header Search Widget from ElementsKit will let you do that just in a few minutes.

 [ Check out our video screencast ](https://www.youtube.com/watch?v=poBmDTuXBL0&feature=youtu.be) Be it the search icon, placeholder text, font size, border type, background color, or placeholder color, you can customize all of these with the header search widget.
 And you know what?
-It’s a free feature!
+Itâ€™s a free feature!

 == 40.
 Lottie Widget ==
 [ **Lottie Widget** ](https://wpmet.com/plugin/elementskit/lottie/) - Our Lottie animation widget gives you the ability to add Lottie Animations to your elementor pages.
 Just easily export a JSON file or provide a URL to use animation.
 Moreover, you can enable reverse animation, autoplay, loop, render type, select hover options, and lots of other features.